These fudgy black bean brownies are made with canned black beans instead of flour. They are gluten free and have less fat than regular brownies.

-- Preheat oven to 350°F. Prepare a 9x9" baking pan with a foil sling.
+- Preheat oven to 350°F. Prepare a 9x9" baking pan by lining with foil and greasing lightly.
 Set aside.

-- Add black beans, eggs, cocoa, sugar, oil, yogurt, baking powder, baking soda, coffee and vanilla to a food processor.
+- Add black beans, eggs, cocoa, sugar, oil, yogurt, vanilla, instant coffee, salt, baking powder, and baking soda to a food processor.
 Pulse until completely smooth.
 Stir in half of the chocolate chips.

 - Pour batter into prepared pan.
 Sprinkle the remaining chocolate chips on top of the batter.
 Bake for 30-35 minutes or until a toothpick inserted in the center of the brownies comes out clean.
-Cool for at least 15 minutes.
+Place on a wire rack and cool completely, at least 30 minutes.
 Remove foil sling and peel foil from brownies.
-Cut into 16 pieces and serve.
+Cut and serve.
 Store leftovers in an airtight container.

 Nutrition Disclaimer: I try my best to make sure the nutrition information I provide is accurate to provide you with the best information possible.
 However, due to ingredient discrepancies and other factors, the above nutrition information should be considered an estimation only.